Fragmentation of $\omega$ and $\phi$ Mesons in $e^+ e^-$ and $p p$ Collisions at NLO

 \section{Conclusion}

 Vector meson fragmentation has been studied for the first time in both $e^+\,e^-$ and $p\,p$ collisions at NLO with the comparison of LEP, SLD ($e^+\,e^-$) and RHIC ($p\,p$) data using a model with broken SU(3) symmetry.
 While this work was being completed the authors became aware of $p\,p$ hadroproduction data from LHC-ALICE which tremendously improved the fit values.

 The model with three light flavours $u, d$ and $s$ uses SU(3) symmetry to describe the unknown fragmentation functions in terms of three independent quark fragmentation functions $\alpha(x, Q^2)$, $\beta(x, Q^2)$ and $\gamma(x, Q^2)$ with their conjugates and a gluon fragmentation function.
-The model uses further symmetries like isospin invariance and charge conjugation to reduce the functions to two universal functions, the valence $V(x, Q^2)$ and singlet $D_0(x, Q^2)$ quark fragmentation functions and a gluon fragmentation function $D_g(x, Q^2)$.
+The model uses further symmetries like isospin invariance and charge conjugation to reduce the functions to two universal functions, the valence $V(x, Q^2)$ and sea $\gamma(x, Q^2)$ quark fragmentation functions and a gluon fragmentation function $D_g(x, Q^2)$.

 A strangeness suppression parameter $\lambda$ describes strangeness suppression in $K^*$ mesons.
 The entire meson nonet (and hence the physical $\omega$ and $\phi$ hadroproduction) is considered by including a singlet--octet mixing parameter, $\theta$.
 Instead of introducing a (yet another unknown) singlet fragmentation function, this is related to the octet fragmentation function $\alpha(x, Q^2)$ through two proportionality constants, one each for $\omega$ and $\phi$ mesons along with a parameter that describes strangeness suppression in $\omega$ (which turns out to be $\sim 1$ since $\omega$ is dominantly a non-strange meson due to the particular value of the mixing angle).
 The strangeness suppression factor in $\phi$ turned out to be close to $\lambda^2$, albeit with larger error bars, and was set to be equal to $\lambda^2$.
 No new fragmentation function or additional parameters are introduced in order to explain the $p\,p$ hadroproduction data.
 Finally, individual gluon suppression factors were introduced for $\omega$, $K^*$, and $\phi$, although the first was close to unity.